Heartache All Over the World

-"Heartache All Over the World" is an upbeat song by English musician Elton John from his 20th studio album, Leather Jackets (1986).
-Written by John and Bernie Taupin, it was released as the album's lead single in September 1986, charting at number 45 in the UK Singles Chart and at number 55 on the US Billboard Hot 100, and reaching the top 10 in Australia, where it peaked at number 7.
+"Heartache All Over the World" is a song by British musician Elton John and lyricist Bernie Taupin from John's twentieth studio album Leather Jackets (1986).
+It was released as the album's lead single in September 1986, charting at number 45 in the UK singles chart and at number 55 on the US Billboard Hot 100, and reaching the top 10 in Australia, where it peaked at number seven.
 The song talks about not being able to date for a night.
-In 2001, Elton John regarded "Heartache All Over the World" as the worst song he had ever recorded, calling it "pretty insubstantial".

 John performed the song four times during his Tour De Force tour in Australia in 1986, which is notable for John's problems with his vocal cords during that time.

-Reception
+Release and reception

+"Heartache All Over the World" reached number 45 in the UK singles chart and stayed on the chart for four weeks, number 55 on the US Billboard Hot 100 and number 58 in Canada, making this song one of the worst-charting singles in John's career.
+The song had more success in Belgium (No. 26), Ireland (No. 24), New Zealand (No. 22) and notably Australia, peaking at number seven.

 Billboard said that the lyrics are "of the 'lonely teenager' school" and the overdubs are "out of the Spector handbook."
 Cash Box said it has a "a perky groove" after a "high-tech/rap intro."

-Release

-"Heartache All Over the World" reached number 45 in the UK Singles Chart and stayed on the chart for four weeks, number 55 on the US Billboard Hot 100 and number 58 in Canada, making this song one of the worst-charting singles in John's career.

-However, the song found better success in Belgium (No. 26), Ireland (No. 24), New Zealand (No. 22) and notably Australia, peaking at number 7.
+In 2001, John said he regarded "Heartache All Over the World" as the worst song he had ever recorded, calling it "pretty insubstantial".
+In his 2019 autobiography Me, he described the song as "lightweight".